trungvose/angular-tailwind-css-configuration/README.md

   - [Notes](#notes)
   - [Reference](#reference)

+## Integrate with SCSS

+I used this approach to apply on one of my project with SCSS.
+You can see the source code there ➡ https://github.com/trungk18/jira-clone-angular

 ## Update Aug 2020

 My friend [@nartc](https://github.com/nartc) Just released an @angular schematics to add @tailwindcss to your @angular/cli projects.